 - “free” labor vs. slave

 - male vs. female (voting, etc.)

 - white vs. black

 - all of the above against each other

 - citizens vs. “illegal aliens”

 On a more fundamental level, this notion contradicts the true nature of state power.
-Government, which is most essentially armies, police, jails, courts, and their support apparatus (Marx and Engels referred to it as “special bodies of armed men”), is not a neutral body arbitrating between competing interests.
+To reiterate, government, which is most essentially armies, police, jails, courts, and their support apparatus, is not a neutral body arbitrating between competing interests.
 Government, or more precisely state power, is a weapon that one class uses to rule over another.
 Under capitalism, state power is a weapon of the capitalist class to dominate the working class, and to fight against competing capitalist classes in other countries.
 “True democracy” in the modern era is and always has been capitalist class dictatorship.

 As the contradictions sharpen between competing imperialist powers, some capitalists see the need to make democracy work better through such measures (in the US) as campaign finance reform, registering more people to vote, eliminating “pork-barrel” projects in spending bills, and so on.
 These are the capitalists that understand that their class must be disciplined to subordinate individual profit (and graft and theft) to the good of US imperialism as a whole.
 These capitalists also understand the critical need to win the working class to support US imperialism by making the system appear fairer.